 Managing money - Information for final year students

 Once you leave the University, you will be liable to repay your student loans from the April after you completed your course.
-In April 2013, the SLC will expect you to start repaying your loans.
+In April 2015, the SLC will expect you to start repaying your loans.
 If you are earning less than the set level before any deductions (tax or national insurance contributions), you will not be liable to repay.
-It is important to inform the SLC that your income is too low and complete a deferral form before April 2013.
+It is important to inform the SLC that your income is too low each year by completing a deferral form.

-The threshold for the period up to 5 April 2012 will be £15,000 gross (income before deductions) each year.
-Information about the threshold, along with examples of repayments, will be published on the Student Loan Company repayment site.
+The threshold for the period up to 5 April 2015 will be £16,910 gross taxable income (i.e. income before deductions).
+Information about the threshold for 2015/16, along with examples of repayments, will be published on the Student Loan Company repayment site.

 If you are earning more than the set threshold then repayments will be collected directly from your wages by the Revenue and Customs before you receive them.
 The repayments are 9% of income over the threshold.
-So were your threshold £15,000, at £16,000 you will repay £7 per month and at £20,000 you will repay £40 per month.
+So if you earned £17,910 you will repay £7 per month.

 If you are living abroad next April, you will need to contact the SLC to arrange payments directly or complete a deferral form.
 A different threshold may apply if you work in a country outside the UK.

-Whilst you have been a student, your household may have been exempt from paying council tax or paying a reduced amount.
-When you cease to be a student (22 June 2012), you may become liable for council tax.
+Whilst you have been a full-time student, your household may have been exempt from paying council tax or paying a reduced amount.
+When you have sat your last exam or handed in your last piece of work, you cease to be a student and you may become liable for council tax.
 You should notify your local authority immediately and an amended bill will be issued.

 Living in a shared house